 Top 7 Easy Upcycling Clothes Projects

 Upcycling is a win-win-win.
-With upcycling clothes ideas, you can cut down on waste, create one-of-a-kind, planet-friendly pieces, and save money in the process.
+With easy upcycling clothes ideas, you can cut down on waste, create one-of-a-kind, planet-friendly pieces, and save money in the process.
 To get started, all you need is some old clothing and a bit of creativity.
 Read on for our top 7 easy projects for creatively repurposing your branded clothing.

 Change The Color